Nanojaw/swajsc/README.md

 # swajsc
-Supercharging WebAssembly to JavaScript Compiler
+swajsc (pronounced "swayze") is a Supercharging WebAssembly to JavaScript Compiler which minfies output code to decrease bundle sizes